- In a new report for the Centre for Policy Studies, Anthony Mangnall MP makes a robust case for British membership of the CPTPP trading area

 - What is clear are the economic benefits to the UK of joining CPTPP (the Comprehensive and Progressive Agreement for Trans-Pacific Partnership).
 The 11-country trade bloc is equivalent to 13% of global GDP.
 With UK membership that will increase to 16%

-- Joining the CPTPP will see tariffs slashed on 99.9% of UK exports to CPTPP members and has the potential to boost UK GDP by £20 billion per year in the short term
+- Joining the CPTPP will see tariffs slashed on 99.9% of UK exports to CPTPP members and has the potential to boost UK GDP by £20 billion per year in the long term, as CPTPP expands

 - Being in the CPTPP will give the UK a seat at the table of a new and expanding trading bloc in a region which is home to the world’s fastest-growing economies, and help deliver on the Government’s Global Britain vision.